micharbet/CLE/doc/HOWTO.md

   document to learn more.

 All prompt settings are immediately applied and stored in configuration file referenced with $CLE_CF.
+That means:
+1. You don't need to restart shell session
+2. Prompt settings will be remembered and reused

 - `cle title [off]`
   This in fact has nothing with prompt settings.
-Sometimes it can be helplful to turn off window titling feature.
-It should be done for console automatically however in case of terminal without this capabilty some strange strings might appear.
+However,sSometimes it can be helplful to turn off window titling feature.
+It should be off for console automatically however in case of terminal without this capabilty some strange strings might appear.
 Use `cle title off` to avoid them.